StockNews Manual

 The new branch — explicitly testing the Palliser campaign's probability of success.

 Leaf 3.3 — Frozen Foods restructure to ROIC ≥8% (Palliser demand #3).
 Operationally easiest to grant.
 Several paths: divestiture, JV with CJ CheilJedang, license-out, or hard portfolio rationalization.
 Probability within 24 months: ~40-50%.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 3.4 — Management's track record on activist engagement.
 Ajinomoto won "Corporate Governance of the Year 2023."
 Three-Committees governance model is most independent of three Japanese options.
 Insider ownership ~8.1%.
 The Aji-Bio-Pharma Althea divestiture (May 2025) shows willingness to prune.
 The ¥180B buyback ladder shows willingness to return capital.
 None of these directly address Palliser, but the posture is engaged-with-shareholders, not defensive.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 Leaf 3.5 — Nakamura is the original ABF inventor.
 This is unusual — the CEO has personal authorship of the most strategic asset.
 He understands ABF's economics in a way that institutional CEOs typically do not.
 Risk: ego attachment may slow activist engagement.
 Reward: he can credibly commit to ABF acceleration.
-Verdict: ✅ supported.
+Verdict: ✅A supported.

 VII.
 Disruption Survival — Glass Substrate (L1D)